AFulgens/ultimate-deutsch/README.md

 ## To Dos

+- Pivot from Duden-Häufitgkeit to Uni Leipzig Häufigkeitsklasse in the cards
 - basic grammar know-how
 - Combination cards, for example as ideas:
   - Instead of one for each person, have one for a mood ⊕ tense